3dgeo-heidelberg/etrainee/course/module2/01_multispectral_principles/01_multispectral_principles.md

 <img src="media/ms_data_concept_curve.png" title="Multispectral data concept: left: Landsat 9 OLI-2 natural and false colours RGB compositions (a) - 432 and b) 543 bands used), right: spectral curves for selected land cover classes (Note: the reflectance values for specific objects are from a particular time, not general)." alt="Multispectral data concept" width="800"/>

 <i>Multispectral data concept: left: Landsat OLI2 natural and false colours RGB compositions (a) 432 and b) 543 bands used), right: spectral curves for selected land cover classes (NOTE: the reflectance values for specific objects are from a particular time, not general.
-Figure by course authors, Landsat 9 courtesy of [the U.S. Geological Survey](https://www.usgs.gov/)/ [Terms of use](https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits)).</i>
+Figure by course authors, Landsat 9 courtesy of <a href="https://www.usgs.gov/">the U.S. Geological Survey</a> / <a href="https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits">Terms of use</a>).</i>
 </center>

 In multispectral data, the number of bands and their width are crucial factors.
 Generally, this type of data includes 3 to 10 discrete and rather broad bands (distinguishing them from hyperspectral data, which can include hundreds of very narrow bands, see **[Theme 1 of Module 4](../../module4/01_spectroscopy_principles/01_spectroscopy_principles.md)**).
 The figure below presents the comparison of bandwidths of several Landsat sensors as well as a comparison of multi- and hyperspectral characteristics of healthy plant.